The Commission

 • assure that the Commission is in sound fiscal health

-• monitor the field for new developments and serve as an advocate for the accreditation program
+• monitor the field for new developments and serve as an ambassador for CEA

 • adhere to CEA policies regarding conflict of interest and confidentiality